in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ###### Step 5 - Restart and You are ready!
 That's it

-##### What is the default h2 database name configured by Spring Boot?
+### Q :  What is the default h2 database name configured by Spring Boot?
 Why is the default database name testdb?

 This is where all the default values in application.properties are listed
 - https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html